Saturn I SA-5: Upgrades and objectives

 The major changes that occurred on SA-5 were that for the first time the Saturn I would fly with two stages - the S-I first stage and the S-IV second stage.
 The second stage featured six engines burning liquid hydrogen.
 Although this engine design (RL10) was meant to be tested several years earlier in the Centaur upper stage, in the end the first Centaur was launched only two months before SA-5.
 This rocket stage was delivered to the Cape by a modified B-377 aircraft, the Aero Spacelines Pregnant Guppy.

-Other major design changes included the enlargement of the fuel tanks on the first stage.
+Other major design change included the enlargement of the fuel tanks on the first stage.
 For the first time the rocket would carry its planned 750,000 lb (340,000 kg) of propellant and would use eight upgraded engines producing a thrust each of 188,000 lbf (836 kN).
 The first stage also featured for the first time eight fins for added stability during flight.
 As with the earlier flight the rocket would still carry only a Jupiter nosecone instead of a boilerplate Apollo spacecraft.

 Also the guidance and control computer on the rocket was positioned above the second stage.
 This was where it would be located on Saturn V flights.
 The Instrument Unit controlled the ascent of the rocket through the atmosphere, automatically compensating for any winds or loss of thrust during the ascent.

 For the first time in the Apollo program, this flight would be an orbital mission.
 This was possible because of the upgraded first stage and the addition of the second stage.
 It would enter into an elliptical orbit and re-enter later as its orbit decayed.

 President Kennedy referred specifically to this launch in a speech at Brooks AFB in San Antonio, Texas, on November 21, 1963, the day before he was assassinated.
 He said: